reigN0ne/Botter/README.md

   - 📊 Analytics tools for insights into your bot's performance across different regions.

 Unleash the power of Botter and embark on a journey where simplicity meets sophistication in the realm of bot management! 🌐🚀

+## To do's intial list : (Most probably I will look into this on weekends)
+- Add central point of control
+- Add support for discord and instagram
+- Test the inital flow